Amy J. Greer

-Amy serves as the Co-chair of Baker McKenzie’s North American Financial Regulation and Enforcement Practice, which provides our clients with a full range of regulatory advice and enforcement counseling.
+Amy serves as the Co-chair of Baker McKenzie's North American Financial Regulation and Enforcement Practice, which provides our clients with a full range of regulatory advice and enforcement counseling.
+Amy also serves on the steering committees of the Firm's Global Financial Services Regulatory and Global Financial Institutions Groups.

 Representative Legal Matters